jessealter/DiskJockey/README.md

 Disk Jockey is a Python tool to make it easier to imagize and preserve media such as floppy disks and optical media.
 Disk Jockey will assign a disk ID to each imagized disk, and store metadata with the image for future reference.

+This is a work-in-progress.
+I do not suggest using it yet.

 ## TODO

 ### Short-term

-- [ ] Imagize media from a block device
+- [x] Imagize media from a block device
 - [ ] Collect metadata
     - [ ] Filesystem type
     - [ ] Label